DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-federated-data-source.md

 # Binding to Federated Data Source

-A federated data source integrates different data sources and provides uniform data access with a federated query.
-OLAP data sources are not supported.
+A _federated data source_ combines multiple data sources (except OLAP) in one.

 ## Overview